Albert Makashov: 1991 presidential campaign

 Considered to be a hard-liner, during his campaign Makashov publicly exchanged heated debate with reformers such as Aleksandr Yakovlev.
 He also attacked liberal media, accusing them of distributing anti-military propaganda.
 Makashov's campaign politics were characterized as neo-Stalinist.
 He was considered to be a military zealot.

 Mashakov's campaign appealed to a core base of neo-Stalinists.
 His candidacy received the backing of neo-Stalinist Nina Andreyeva.

 Two of the groups which Makashov intended to focus on getting the votes of were military personnel and "patriotic" Russians.
-A third group he intended to focus on were members of the workforce who were worried by Yeltsin's economic proposals.
+A third group he intended to focus on were members of the workforce who were worried by Yeltsin's economic proposals (aka privatization and shock therapy).
 In order to appeal to this third group, Makashov's campaign repeatedly referenced "social defense" in the transition to a market economy.

 Accusations of antisemitism

 Jewish associations and a number of commentators have accused Makashov of being antisemitic.
 According to a report produced by the Anti-Defamation League and the National Conference on Soviet Jewry, Makashov "has become infamous worldwide for his anti-Semitic outbursts blaming Jews for the country's economic problems, and advocating the establishment of a quota on the number of Jews allowed in Russia."
 The Jewish Week stated that Makashov "has long revelled in unabashed anti-Jewish rhetoric".

 Makashov was accused of appearing on TV to "advocate the extinction of the 'Zhyds', and he promised to take at least 10 Zhyds with him into the next world."
 According to Alexander Saley, a communist deputy from Tatarstan and ally of Makashov, "He was misquoted.
 [He] was quite specific in addressing specific people but the media put it in a more general way.
 Among Makashov's closest friends are quite a few Jews."
 After the general's call for expulsion of all Jews at a public meeting in 1999, there were attempts to prosecute him for hate speech; the newspaper Kommersant ran an article about him named "Makashov — Zoological Antisemite".
 David Duke, who visited Moscow in 1999, met Makashov and expressed his support for the General.

 Makashov was among the signatories of the "Letter of 5000", which was described as "an appeal to the prosecutor general urging him to review the activity of all Jewish organizations in Russia due to their alleged extremism" against non-Jews.
 The open letter was published in January 2005 in Rus Pravoslavnaya, a Russian Orthodox newspaper.
 Amongst the 500 signatures, Makashov was among 19 members of the State Duma (five from the Communist Party, and 14 from the Rodina Party).
 Makashov defended the letter in an appearance on a televised debate show hosted by Vladimir Solovyov on 3 February 2005; 53 percent of the more than 100,000 viewers who called the station maintained that Makashov got the better of his debate opponent— Alexei Leonov— who denounced Makashov for ethnic incitement.